 Separately, spend time learning local customs that may ease the integration process.
 Canadians famously expect their neighbors to be polite, even in big cities, which might come as a surprise to those making the relatively short jump (distance-wise) from New York City to Toronto.

 5. Crime and Safety

 Even if you follow your adopted country’s laws, you can’t rely on your new compatriots to do the same.
 The local crime rate is therefore an important consideration, particularly if you plan to travel extensively in your new country.

 Pay special attention to violent crime (such as murder) and property crime (such as auto theft) rates.
 Crime distribution is important as well.
-For instance, Brazil has a reputation for rampant criminality, but much of its crime is concentrated in poor urban neighborhoods, where gang activity is rampant.
-If you remain in affluent, well-policed areas, you may rarely or never see evidence of the country’s crime problem.
+For instance, Brazil has a reputation for rampant criminality, but much of its crime is concentrated in poor, gang-ridden urban neighborhoods.
+If you remain in affluent, well-policed areas, you may rarely or never see evidence of the country’s violent crime problem.